jebeyer/jebeyer.github.io/about.md

 In my spare time, I enjoy seeking out new music and creating noise using synthesizers and electric guitars.
 If you're curious, you can hear some of my recordings at [bandcamp](https://whistlingkitty.bandcamp.com) or [soundcloud](https://soundcloud.com/whistlingkitty).

-If you're curious what I've been listenging to, you can see that at [listenbrainz](https://listenbrainz.org/user/whistlingkitty/stats/).
+As for what I've been listening to, you can see that at [listenbrainz](https://listenbrainz.org/user/whistlingkitty/stats/).

 ### Links